docker/docs/content/admin/deactivate-account.md

 ### Deactivate

 Once you have completed all the steps above, you can deactivate your organization.

+> **Warning**
+>
+> This cannot be undone.
+Be sure you've gathered all the data you need from your organization before deactivating it.
+{ .warning }

 1. On Docker Hub, select **Organizations**.
 2. Choose the organization you want to deactivate.
 3. In **Settings**, select the **Deactivate Org** tab and then **Deactivate organization**.

-> This cannot be undone.
-Be sure you've gathered all the data you need from your organization before deactivating it.
-{ .warning }